Breadcrumb navigation

 - Amps, a vocal mic and a 4-piece drumkit with cymbals will be provided.
 Drummers should bring sticks and brushes, and cymbals if they would like to (but we will have cymbals available for use if preferred).

 - We may not cover all of the below elements in your audition.
-The panel hope to gain an understanding of your musical personality in all its forms, including collaboration and interaction with the band, as well as personal style and technical expertise.
+The panel hope to gain an understanding of your musical personality, including how you interact with a band, as well as your technical ability.

 Jazz Auditions

-IMPORTANT NOTE: you will have 20-25 minutes of solo warm-up time before your audition (without the house band).
-At the start of the audition, you will be expected to direct the band and provide them with lead sheets in concert pitch.
-The panel are looking for your capacity to communicate and collaborate within an ensemble context, and to observe how you interact with the other musicians to lead a session; the panel do not expect a polished ensemble performance, but hope to observe the collaborative process.
+At the start of the audition, you will be expected to provide lead sheets in concert pitch and instruct the band.
+The panel are looking for your capacity to communicate and operate in an ensemble context, and to observe how you interact with the other musicians to lead a session.
+The panel do not expect a polished ensemble performance but hope to observe the collaborative process.

 Perform two jazz standards*, one as a medium or medium/up swing and the other in a contrasting tempo/feel.

-- You should bring concert pitch lead sheets** for both pieces (4 copies, for the band and audition panel).
+- You should bring concert pitch lead sheets** for both pieces (four copies, for the band and audition panel).
 This is especially important if you are presenting lesser-known tunes.

 - Both should involve improvisation.